Everything You Need to Know About Peaches

 - Use a microwave: Place them in a microwave-safe dish and microwave them on low power for about 30 seconds.
 Be careful not to overheat them, as this can cause them to become too soft.

-- Use a warm oven: Preheat your oven to 200°F (90°C) and place them on a baking sheet.
-Leave them in the oven for about 15 minutes, or until they are slightly softened.
+- Use a warm oven: Preheat your oven to 200°F (90°C) and place the cookies on a baking sheet.
+Bake them for about 15 minutes, or until they are slightly softened.

 - Use a slow cooker: Place them in a slow cooker with a cup of water and set it on low for about 2 hours.
 The heat and steam will help to soften the peaches.